mizzioisf/openhospital-client/README.md

 ```
 ./oh.ps1 -lang it -mode PORTABLE -loglevel DEBUG -dicom off -interactive off -generate_config on
 ```
-### Windows - launch shortcut
+### Windows - create startup shortcut

 Follow these instruction to create a Windows OH launch icon on desktop:

-**Method 1 (with launch parameters stored on oh.ps1)**
+**Method 1 (with launch parameters configured in oh.ps1)**
 - Rigth click on Desktop
 - New Shortcut
 - Browse to OH folder location and select oh.bat
 - Assign a name to the shortcut
-- Rigth click on the shortcut
+	- Right click on the shortcut
 	- Properties
 	- Change icon
 	- Specify a different file
 	- Browse to OH folder location and select oh.ico
 	- Apply

 **Method 2 (with launch parameters stored on execution command)**
 - Rigth click on Desktop
 - New Shortcut
 - Browse to OH folder location and select oh.ps1
 - Assign a name to the shortcut
-- Rigth click on the shortcut
+- Right click on the shortcut
 - Properties
 - Change icon
 - Specify a different file